warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

 ## The reasoning

-The purpose of implementing Warp D.R.E. is to address the following issues.
+The purpose of implementing Warp DRE is to address the following issues.

 1. Evaluation of high-interaction contracts - evaluating contracts with thousands of interactions is a hassle for the user's CPU.
-Response-time and UX can be improved significantly when computation is delegated to D.R.E.
+Response-time and UX can be improved significantly when computation is delegated to DRE.

 2. Interaction with high-risk contracts - some contracts may perform risky/unsafe operations.
-Contract interaction via Warp D.R.E. ensures the safety of users' devices.
+Contract interaction via Warp DRE ensures the safety of users' devices.

 3. Insights into PST tokens' - Providing aggregate information about PST tokens' status and count has always been challenging.
-With D.R.E.'s aggregation tool, one can check global address data with just a few clicks.
+With DRE's aggregation tool, one can check global address data with just a few clicks.

 4. Avoid centralised, closed-sourced solutions - private, unknown processing logic, and tightly coupled to a specific cloud vendor (such as GCP or AWS) belong to the web2 era.
-Warp D.R.E. is built on the principle of "Don't trust, verify".
-Once initial testing is complete, we will open up D.R.E nodes for public participation.
+Warp DRE is built on the principle of "Don't trust, verify".

+With the initial testing being completed, DRE nodes are open for public participation.
+To run your own DRE node instance, visit [*here*](/docs/dre/installation).

 ## Nodes